PAGE CONTENT:

 Step 1.
 Open Activity Monitor and click the "Energy" tab.

 Step 2.
 Find high-energy operations in the "Avg Energy Impact" column.
-Energy-intensive applications are these.
+These are energy-intensive applications.

 Step 3.
 Record high-energy apps and launch them manually.